SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 - interconectivity ran rampant
-	- accepteance of interconnectivity was the major deciding facotr in determinatins a nations change in power
+	- embracing or rejecting interconnectivity was the major deciding factor in determining a nation's change in power

 -